 The Radius Vision

-Designed for health enthusiasts, foodies, and environmentalists, Radius is the grocery store we wish we could go to.
-We want to walk into the store and know that all products are of the highest integrity and good for the body.
-We want a small store with fresh products, not a massive warehouse of commodity non-perishables.
+Radius is the grocery store we wish we could go to.
+We want to walk into the store and know that all the products are of the highest integrity and good for the body.
+We want a small store with fresh products sourced from regenerative local farms, not a massive warehouse of dubious commodity non-perishables shipped halfway around the world.
+No towering center aisles of processed foods, no endless options in every subcategory.
 We want our meat pastured, grains ancient, and produce glyphosate-free.
 Is that so much to ask?

 Eating local, seasonal meat and produce is better for our health, farmers, and the environment.
 When produce is flown or trucked thousands of miles, they lose nutritional value.
 Even worse, many fruit and vegetable varieties are grown because they can be transported long distances, not because they’re nutritious or taste good.
-Reducing the value chain to a local radius leads to more nutritious and delicious food, higher payments to local farmers, and lower carbon emissions.
+Reducing the sourcing radius as much as possible leads to more nutritious and delicious food, higher payments to local farmers, and lower carbon emissions.
+Local, seasonal cooking is creative cooking — it’s more fun to only use broccoli when it’s in season in the winter and spring in Texas, because summer brings peaches, peas, peppers, and much more.

 Finally, it is important to us that Radius does not preach any diet dogma.
 Whether you follow vegan, carnivore, paleo, keto, plant-based, or any other diet variation, you are welcome here and you will find great products for you.
 We are committed to finding the best version of the foods you love, not telling you what foods to love.
 Every body is different.
 Do what is right for you.